syncfusion-content/windowsforms-docs/WindowsForms/Chart/Statistical-Formulas.md

 <tr>
 <td>
 NormalDistributionDensity</td><td>
-1. x: the value at which the distribution density is evaluated.2. m: the expected value of distribution.3. sigma: the variance of distribution.</td><td>
+1. x: the value at which the distribution density is evaluated.
+2. m: the expected value of distribution.
+3. sigma: the variance of distribution.</td><td>
 A double that represents the Normal Distribution Density  function value.</td></tr>
 </table>